256018/256018-MiniProject/README.md

 # Bank ATM Management System

 # How to Run Project
-1. Navigate to src directory through terminal(Windows)
+1. Navigate to src directory through terminal.
 2. Run:  Execute python atm.py in terminal. or Simply run atm.py file in any code editor.
 3. Project will be successfully executed.